NEET/JEE Coaching Scholarship

 Ans. (c)

-The flow of energy starting with one living being then onto the next at various biotic levels forms a food chain.
+The flow of energy starting with one living being and then onto the next at various biotic levels forms a food chain.
 A food chain

 portrays the feeding connections between the life forms within that ecosystem.

-(i) is forest food chain
+(i) is a forest food chain

 Grass — Rabbit — Wolf — Lion